Jessica Holmes (comedian): Actress and comedian

 In 1999 Holmes landed several appearances at the Just for Laughs international comedy festival in Montreal.
 She joined Toronto's legendary Second City, where she co-wrote and performed in two shows.

 During those years, she appeared on TV shows like History Bites (History Channel) and Laughing Matters, and starred in her first series entitled Little Big Kid on YTV.
 She was nominated for several 2000 and 2001 Canadian Comedy Awards for her TV and sketch comedy work.

 Holmes co-wrote and starred in the Comedy Network series The Itch, and the CTV comedy/music series Sonic Temple.
 She went on to write and star in her own one-hour comedy special for CTV titled Holmes Alone.
 For the special, Holmes received a Gemini nomination as well as the Platinum Award at the Houston International Comedy Festival.

 The success of Holmes Alone led to the creation of The Holmes Show, a Carol Burnett-style sketch comedy series on CTV & The Comedy Network involving edgy satire and celebrity parodies.
+It debuted in the Fall of 2002, lasting less than one season.

 Holmes performed in the American films Citizen Duane and Welcome to Mooseport; and the television series Zoe Busiek: Wildcard.

 That was followed by a few guest spots on Royal Canadian Air Farce, where she was invited to become the first "added" cast member since the show began 11 years earlier.
 She starred on the hit show for five years and participated in reunion specials.

 On both The Holmes Show and Air Farce, she became well known for performing caricatures of various celebrities, including Celine Dion, Liza Minnelli, Geri Halliwell, and Britney Spears.

 She also appeared in the television series XPM, Debra, That’s My DJ, and The Communist's Daughter (CBC Gem), for which she received a Canadian Screen Award nomination for Best Lead Performance in a Web Program or Series at the 10th Canadian Screen Awards in 2022.

 On stage, Holmes has appeared in several Ross Petty's annual Christmas pantomime family musicals at the Toronto's Elgin Theatre, including Robin Hood, Wizard Of Oz, and Peter Pan.

 As a comedian, Holmes has opened for Ellen DeGeneres, Russell Peters, Jerry Seinfeld, and Leslie Nielsen.